Benj-hubJoanneum/templatebon/ReadME.md

 - `dev` branch should not fail.
 - `main` branch must not fail.

-## Contributing to Repository
+## Contributing to Repository Project

 - Create `hotfix/<NAME>` from `main` to update both `main` and `dev`.
 - Create `feature/<NAME>` from `dev` to add new features.

 ## Push Policy

-Pushing code without tests is generally not allowed in this organisation
+Pushing code without tests is generally not allowed in this system

 1. Commit code with short and direct description \
    ![Image1](imageResources/image1.png)